NuevoFoundation/workshops/content/english/java-tictactoe/activity-2.md

 ```java
 public boolean hasNextInt();
 ```
-will check if the value of the user's input is an integer and returns true or false.
+will check if the value of the user's input is an integer and returns `true` or `false`.
 This method can be used to ensure that the user's input is valid.

 ## 8. Test Your Program (optional)
 Test your program by clicking `Run`, you should see the message `Invalid Position; re-enter your move (1-9):` if you entered a non-number input, or a number that isn't between 1 through 9.